How Does the Costa Rica Real Estate Market Work?

 Buyer Beware

 Expats considering a real estate purchase in Costa Rica must be aware that the legal system utilized in Costa Rica is the Roman Civil law System and not the English Common Law System, which is the dominant legal system utilized in the U.S., Canada, and British Commonwealth Countries.
 There are many differing requirements between to two different legal systems.
-Also, there is no regulation of the Real Estate Industry and no formal MLS System in Costa Rica, to provide information on both the availability of properties, or market price comparisons.
-Accordingly, choosing a Realtor with good credentials and references and a good local knowledge of the area of Costa Rica where you wish to purchase property, is very important.
-Choosing a knowledgeable and competent Real Estate Attorney is equally important, to undertake the legal due diligence requirements necessary in a property purchase transaction.
+Also, there is no regulation of the Real Estate Industry as to licensing of Real Estate Agents, or any Government or professional oversight body, which is able to discipline Agents for improper conduct.
+Although several informal entities exist offering a compilation of real estate listings, no formal comprehensive MLS System exists in Costa Rica, to provide information on both the availability of properties, or market price comparisons, in the manner that such a System offers elsewhere, such as in the U.S. or Canada.
+Accordingly, choosing a Realtor with good credentials, with many expat Realtors having prior training in the Real Estate Industry in their Home Country, and obtaining references.
+The Realtor having a good local knowledge of the area of Costa Rica where you wish to purchase property, is very important.
+Choosing a knowledgeable and competent Real Estate Attorney acting for your independent interests as a purchaser is equally important, to undertake the legal due diligence requirements necessary in a property purchase transaction.

 My Opinion

 Taking this economic “lag-time” factor into account between the time of property sales in the U.S. and property purchases in Costa Rica, I would expect to see another big boost in Costa Rica property sales and a heightened “Sellers’ Market” by the late Spring of 2025.
-In the interim period, there could be a slight dip in selling prices in tourist oriented areas in the coming months, with the end of the High Season approaching, with an increased volume of vacation rental properties being listed for sale on the Market.
-The introduction of DSCR Mortgages (Debt Service Coverage Ratio Mortgages, based solely on the projected rental income of the property) for the purchase of investment properties, by a number of Costa Rica financial entities, and available to foreigners without Residency status, will further help to stimulate this continuing “Sellers’ Market”.
+In the interim period, there could be a slight dip in selling prices in tourist oriented areas in the coming months to the date of the U.S. Presidential Election, with the end of the Tourist High Season and an increased volume of vacation rental properties being listed for sale on the Market.
+The introduction of DSCR Mortgages (Debt Service Coverage Ratio Mortgages, based solely on the projected rental income of the property) for the purchase of investment properties, by a number of Costa Rica financial entities, and available to foreigners without Residency status, will further help to stimulate this continuing “Sellers’ Market” phenomena.